 Both of the above measures will be measured on a PMPM basis in the most recent state fiscal year from the state fiscal year that immediately precedes it, with applicable spending including both federal and non-federal shares combined.
 Per member per month spending in each measure is determined by dividing statewide total spending by the number of person-months of Medicaid eligibility in the state for the state fiscal year.
 The most recent state fiscal year is the last state fiscal year ending prior to the start of the DSRIP Year.
-For total Medicaid spending, the target trend rate is the ten-year average rate for the long-term medical component of the Consumer Price Index (as used to determine the state's Medicaid Global Spending the target trend rate is the ten-year average rate for the long-term medical component of the Consumer Price Index (as used to determine the state's Medicaid Global Spending the target trend rate is the ten-year average rate for the long-term medical component of the Consumer Price Index (as used to determine the state's Medicaid Global Spending the target trend rate is the ten-year average rate for the long-term medical component of the Consumer Price Index (as used to determine the state's Medicaid Global Spending Cap for that year) minus 1 percentage points for DY 3 and 2 percentage points for DYs 4 and 5.
+For total Medicaid spending, the target trend rate is the ten-year average rate for the long-term medical component of the Consumer Price Index (as used to determine the state's Medicaid Global Spending Cap for that year), for DYs 4 and 5 only.
+For inpatient and emergency room spending the target trend rate is the ten-year average rate for the long-term medical component of the Consumer Price Index (as used to determine the state's Medicaid Global Spending Cap for that year) minus 1 percentage points for DY 3 and 2 percentage points for DYs 4 and 5.

-iv.
+- iv.
 Implementation of the managed care plan, including targets agreed upon by CMS and the state after receipt of the managed care contracting plan in STC 39 of this section related to reimbursement of plans and providers consistent with DSRIP objectives and measures.
-These targets will include one associated with the degree to which plans move away from traditional fee for service payments to payment approaches rewarding value.
+These targets will include one associated with the degree to which plans move away from traditional fee for service payments to payment approaches rewarding value. - h.

-h.
 The state must pass all four milestones to avoid DSRIP reductions.
 If the state fails on any of the 4 milestones, the amount of the potential reduction is set as follows: